 CoShare uses Algorithm \ref{f-set} to find the feasible set.
 To illustrate the idea, Fig.~\ref{feasibleset} shows a simple example.
 In the example, the considered flow needs a service composed of two NFs, firewall and load-balancer, and its availability requirement is 0.9999, but the primary service chain only has availability of 0.99.
 In the network, after excluding those instances without enough capacity left or whose nodes are network-structurally correlated with the primary chain nodes, there are still five candidate instances of each NF hosted at different nodes.
 After sorting, their availability levels, $A_{FW+} = A_{FW}\cdot A_n$ and $A_{LB+} = A_{LB}\cdot A_{n'}$, taking into account both node availability and instance availability, are shown in the figure.

 Clearly, the required availability level 0.9999 is within this $(MIN, MAX)$.
 An implication is that this requirement can be met with one backup chain.
 Another is that, some of the instances should not be included in the feasible set.
 To this aim, we drop the instance with the lowest availability, which is the load balancer instance with availability of $0.9$, and then re-calculate $MIN$ as shown in the middle part of Fig.~\ref{feasibleset} and compare it with the required availability.
 This process is repeated until $MIN$ is equal to or higher than the required availability.
-All the remaining instances form the feasible set: Any combination of instances in the set forming the required NF chain is able to meet the required availability for the flow, i.e. all assignments using instances from this set to achieve the required availability are feasible.
+All the remaining instances form the feasible set.

 In the above discussion and example, the required availability level is less than $MAX$.
 If however this is not true, it means that one backup chain is not enough to fulfill the service availability requirement for the flow.
-In such cases, we update $A^p_f$ with $MAX$ in Algorithm \ref{f-set} when applying (\ref{aeq1}) and (\ref{aeq2}), add the corresponding instances to the assignment and remove them from the candidate lists, and consider using an additional backup chain.
-This process is repeated until the required availability can be achieved, or there are no enough candidate instances left to form additional backup chain, implying the availability requirement is infeasible to achieve.
+In such cases, we update $A_{p_f}$ with $MAX$ in Algorithm \ref{f-set} when applying (\ref{aeq1}) and (\ref{aeq2}), add the corresponding instances to the assignment and remove them from the candidate lists, and consider using an additional backup chain.
+This process is repeated until the required availability can be achieved, or there are not enough candidate instances left to form additional backup chains, implying the availability requirement is infeasible to achieve.